ASSERT-KTH/sorald/docs/CONTRIBUTING.md

 For adding a new processor in Sorald, please, follow the instructions described below.

+0) Familiarize yourself with the [`sorald.util` utility package](#reusable-utility-classes-and-methods)

+This is to ensure that you do not recreate functionality that we already have a solution for.

 1) Find the name for the new processor

 The first step is to find the name for the new processor.